top of page

 Adjust Calibration Tool

-One of the new tools introduced for Theia3D 2024 is the Adjust Calibration tool, located in the Calibration dropdown menu, which can be used to modify the position and orientation of your global coordinate system.
+One of the new tools introduced for Theia3D Apollo is the Adjust Calibration tool, located in the Calibration dropdown menu, which can be used to modify the position and orientation of your global coordinate system.
 This tool can be used any time calibration data is present, whether it’s immediately after processing a new chessboard calibration, or after loading an existing calibration .txt file.
 In either case, you can use the position and angle sliders to adjust the global coordinate system, which updates live in the 2D and 3D views.
 Once you’re satisfied with the new global coordinate system, you can apply the change and save the adjusted calibration as a new .txt file.
 This tool can be useful for cases where your chessboard calibration was unsuccessful in setting the origin in the desired video frame, or if you just want to relocate the origin to change the global positioning of the tracked people within the volume.

 Figure 3: The Adjust Calibration tool (left) can be used to modify the position and orientation of your global coordinate system while maintaining the relative positions of your cameras from a new or existing calibration.